garystafford/creative-analysis-claude-bedrock/README.md

 * image/png
 * image/webp
 * image/gif
-* text/plain - text content is copied into prompt as raw text
+* text/plain - text content is added into prompt as raw text
-* text/csv - text content is copied into prompt as raw text
+* text/csv - text content is added into prompt as raw text
-* application/pdf - text content is copied into prompt as raw text
+* application/pdf - text content is added into prompt as raw text

 ## Samples Advertisements